 African Greys are one of the best mimics around.
 Most greys take some time to develop their talents, some taking a couple years to really get going with their talking.
 Many new African Grey owners are disappointed when they get a grey and then it just does not talk right away.
 They must have time.
 GO slow around greys as they are not like other species of parrots.
 Many Greys are shy around strangers and refuse to talk around strangers, but when the strangers leave, they start up.
 One thing that most people must understand is that the reputation of the greys talking ability has been grossly exaggerated in many instances over the years.
 Some just do not live up to their reputation. every bird is different as with people.

 But I will give the credit where credit is due,

 Most African Greys do make one of the finest talkers ever with the proper training and given time.

-They make a sweet bird for the beginner or long term bird owners, However this species may not be for everyone but once the person accepts and understand the common personality and characteristics of this species and what to expect they make great addition to the home as part of the family.African greys are a nervous bird by nature, and the owner must accept the negatives along with the positives.
+They make a good bird for the beginner or long term bird owners, However this species may not be for everyone but once the person accepts and understand the common personality and characteristics of this species and what to expect they make great addition to the home as part of the family.African greys are a nervous bird by nature, and the owner must accept the negatives along with the positives.